Get insider access

 2. Best Bose Office Headphones

-If you're specifically looking for headphones to use at the office or while you work from home, look at the Bose 700 Headphones.
-Wireless.
+If you're specifically looking for headphones to use at the office or while you work from home, look at the Bose 700 Headphones Wireless.
 Although they've been on the market much longer than the Bose QuietComfort Ultra Headphones Wireless and are starting to be phased out, they're still worth considering if you can get your hands on them.
 They're designed with office use in mind, and you can even pick these up in a United Communications (UC) variant, which comes with a dongle to make it even quicker to connect them to your work PC.
 They also support multi-device pairing, which is nice if you always switch between your phone and computer.

 Their mic offers a much better noise-handling performance than our top pick, ensuring your voice is easily understood, even in a busy office.
 It also has a good recording quality, making your voice clear and intelligible.
-These over-ears have dedicated controls for pausing and unpausing the mic while you're on calls, and their ANC feature does a fantastic job of isolating you from ambient noise, meaning you won't have a problem hearing your call.
-Their sound profile is well-balanced, with a very neutral mid-range response, so voices reproduce clearly and accurately.
+These over-ears have dedicated controls for pausing and unpausing the mic while you're on calls, and their ANC feature does a great job of isolating you from ambient noise, meaning you won't have a problem hearing your call.
+Their sound profile is well-balanced, with a very flat mid-range response, so voices reproduce clearly and accurately.
 The comfortable, well-padded design means you can wear them for long hours without much fatigue.

 See our review